Ballard High School

 There are countless ways to get involved at BHS.
 Here are a few:

 Ballard also offers a wide variety of rigorous and engaging Advanced Placement Courses, UW in the High School Courses, Running Start and CTE to challenge students and prepare them for college and life.
-View additional information on the Academics Overview and Get Involved.
+View additional information on the Academics Overview and our BHS PTSA Get Involved pages.

 “Ballard HS is an inclusive, supportive community that cultivates a tradition of excellence for all students.” ~adopted May, 2008